ArpitPrd/Gem5-Tutorial/logs.md

         - frequency plots
         - plan1: keep performance vs frequency plot and change the (CPU, Memory) pair to notice chnages
         - plan2: perf vs CPU Model at fixed (frequency, Mem Arch), different CPU

+## Day 3

+- Need to work on the following today:
+    - correct the matrix multiplication code
+    - how to change CPU Model
+    - how to change CPU Frequency
+    - how to change mem configs

+    - work on the code for plotting various graphs

+- completed some refractoring of config script code
+- have to find all the type of memory and their respective processor required to run